jsweb/packs/README.md

 npm i -g snipacks
 ```

-Then you can run CLI `snipacks` command at root directory of any project.
+Then you can run CLI `snipacks` globaly.

 ## Usage